Crappy presentations logo

 By reducing cognitive load, you remove friction in the decision-making process, making it easier for your audience to say yes.

 A persuasive presentation has a lot to do with making your audience believe you.
 If your slides are too dense or your explanations feel overwhelming, your credibility takes a hit.
 People equate clarity with confidence and complexity with uncertainty.
-If your message is easy to grasp, your audience assumes you know what you’re talking about.
-In order to make your message more easy to understand for any audience, use straightforward language and progressive disclosure (reveal details as needed instead of all at once), and limit information per slide.

 Final Thoughts